a-b-street/abstreet/book/src/side_projects/santa.md

 and then the above instructions for modding the game.
 Otherwise, draw the map boundaries in <http://geojson.io> and
 [send it to us](https://github.com/dabreegster/abstreet/issues/new) along with a time limit, goal, and starting point on the map.
+If you have a public data source for the number of housing units per building, please include it!